ForestTechMC/ForestRedisAPI/README.md

         // Identifier of the sender server.
         String senderServerId = event.getSenderIdentifier();

+        // Date when the message was sent long timestamp = event.getTimeStamp();

         // Text of the message received.
         String messageText = event.getMessage();